Roasted Garlic Guacamole

 - Scoop the avocado meat into a large mixing bowl

 - Using a potato masher, mash up the avocado until it’s the desired consistency/texture (I suggest not overdoing it and leaving some chunks in there)

-- With a mixing spoon, fold in the purée, tomatoes, kosher salt, celery salt, Creole seasoning and Cotija cheese.
+- With a mixing spoon, fold in the purée, tomatoes, kosher salt, garlic salt, Creole seasoning and Cotija cheese.
 Stir very well (but gently) to combine and make sure the seasonings are evenly distributed throughout the guacamole.
 Taste it to make sure it’s seasoned to your liking.
 If you want it spicier, add in just about 1/8 tsp of a chili powder or cayenne pepper

 - Serve with some chips or line it in a tortilla when making burritos, fajitas or even put it on a burger – anything that makes you happy!